niyuanqi/SNAP/README.md

 ---

-The flagship program is MagCalc.py.

-The subpackage Analysis contains tools for dealing with such light curves.

-To use any of these modules, add SNAP to your PYTHONPATH
+To use any of these modules, add SNAP to your PYTHONPATH as follows.

 *% PYTHONPATH=$PYTHONPATH:\<path containing SNAP directory\>*